Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

 - Servers
   - Machines that fulfill specific roles on computer network
     - e.g. file, app, mail, print server
   - Clients
-  - Machine that receives services
+    : machine that receives services
 - Recourse sharing
   - Allows you to share resources instead of having multiple
     - e.g. connect all computers to one printer